kripken/xml.js/README.md

 ## Overview of changes made to the original project

-* libxml2 version is upgraded to v2.9.12
+* libxml2 version is upgraded to v2.10.3
 * The output is wasm instead of asm.js
-* Target environment is Node 10.5 or newer instead of the browser
+* In addition to modern browsers with wasm support, works in Node.js 12 or later
 * Library size is quite a bit smaller, the wasm file and wrapper js files weigh about 860K combined
+* Allows normalization / formatting of the input XML in addition to validation
 * There are some changes to the API, which is described in more detail below.
 Overall this project behaves more like a library that you'd call from a JS application, instead of like a command-line tool that xmllint normally is.